-In a week with some personal drama — COVID exposure at Easter dinner, tests, and vaccinations for Steve and myself just an hour ago — I’ve distracted myself by diving into dramas in the wider world, like voting laws, Prince Phillip’s death, and school stuff, of course.
+In a week with some personal drama — COVID exposure at Easter dinner, tests, and vaccinations for Steve and myself just an hour ago — I’ve distracted myself by diving into dramas in the wider world, like voting laws, Prince Phillip’s death, and the ongoing schools-during-COVID battles.

 Even without a fully vaccinated public, rising COVID rates in the North, and very unhappy teachers’ unions, schools are opening around the country.
 In my town, all students will attend school in-person for five mornings per week starting in mid-April.
 In September, schools here are slated for regular, full days for all students.
 That’s a pattern that I’m hearing happening around the country.

 Now that the drama around whether or not schools should remain shuttered seems over, we’ve moved onto the second round of fights.

 Fight #1 - Should we measure learning loss this year?
 Should we even use the term “learning loss,” because it might stigmatize kids.